Egg Quality Testing

 Yolk index is utilized to determine the shape changes in the yolk, primarily during storage.
 As the egg deteriorates, the yolk index decreases.

-Features & Benefits of the Egg Quality System
+Features and benefits of the Egg Quality System

 Each test (collecting data at 400 points per second) obtains an accurate measurement.
 Step by step software commands and diagrams guide the operator through test procedures easily, while probes are magnetically located to enable quick removal and switching between tests.